jagjitphull/Documentation/README.md

 # Documentation
-This repo is for Documentaion of various projects.
+This repo is for documentation of various projects.